stephenmckeon/phrg-github-workflow-primer-part-2/README.md

 ![Developer Images](img/developer-images.png?raw=true "Developer Images")

 * Git add, commit, and push your changes
 * Open a PR in Github and include a screenshot of your work in the PR's body.
-You can drag and drop images directly into the browser.
+You can drag and drop images directly into the text area where you write your PR description.

 It is important to make reviewing Pull Requests as easy for the reviewer as possible.
 It makes assessing your changes much more understandable.